WillyChristian/teste_incicle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This template was used during a selective process.

+This layout was not created by me, I just recieve an image and build it.

 ## Available Scripts

 In the project directory, you can run: